AlexMetsai/Contrained-Convolutional-Neural-Networks/README.md

 # Contrained-Convolutional-Neural-Networks
-A keras implementation of the paper "Constrained Convolutional Neural Networks: A New Approach Towards General Purpose Image Manipulation Detection"
+A keras implementation of the publication "Constrained Convolutional Neural Networks: A New Approach Towards General Purpose Image Manipulation Detection" on IEEE Transactions on Information Forensics and Security, volume 13.
+This code was written by reading the paper, the authors do mention that they released some source code, but I wanted to implement it on my own, so I haven't looked at it.
+Therefore, it is not guaranteed that this code is one hundred percent accurate.

 Tested on keras 2.1.2 with Tensorflow 1.4.0 as backend.